JadinHeaston/sync-application/README.md

 -l
 	Bypasses Windows MAX_PATH limit of 260 characters.
 It appends "\\?\", which requires utilizing backslashes for directory separators in the backend.
 (Thanks, Windows!)

-* --operation-mode <OPERATION_MODE> | Operation Mode is defined as a string.
-The available options being "cont" or "contribute", and "echo".

 --no-recursive-one/two
-	Defines where a recursive process should NOT be used.
+	Defines where a recursive process should NOT be used for the respective directory.
 	Add either "one" or "two" at the end, to correspond with which directory shouldn't be recursive.
 	You can either use "--no-recursive-one" or "--no-recursive-two".

 --no-warning
-	Disables warning that explains the operation and outlines what files are potentially at risk.
+	Disables the warning that explains the operation and outlines what files are potentially at risk.
 This should probably only be used when automating the run process.

+--operation-mode <OPERATION_MODE>
+	Operation Mode specifies how the program decides which files go where.
+The available options being "contribute" or "cont", and "echo".

 --output-files
-	Dumps all internal database vectors to .log files in the same directory as the application.
+	Dumps all internal database vectors to .log files in the specified directory.

---output-location <PATH>
-	Determines where output files are put.

 --output-verbose-debug <OUTPUT_LOCATION>
 	Outputs log as the program runs to assist with debugging.
 If a log is present, new data is appended to prevent debugging data loss.